 The power overconsumption of CIoT (Cellular IoT) devices deployed on a large-scale network because of non-optimal configurations can quickly drain their battery and compromise their working life, especially when they are non-accessible and deployed in remote areas.
-This problem remains critical even for accessible and remote devices because of the high costs for their on-site maintenance, i.e., their battery recharge or replacement.
+This problem remains critical even for accessible and remote devices because of the high costs for their on-site maintenance, e.g., their battery recharge or replacement.

 Maintain development time.